It’s a HIIT!

 How to Run a Pantathlon

 Choose 5 of your favorite HIIT exercises.
-Use whatever equipment you have on hand and search Google, Pinterest, YouTube, or Instagram for an endless number of ideas.
-Or pick from our sample Pantathlons below.
+Check out our extensive metabolic exercise library (AKA “toy box of toil”) for inspiration.
+Search Google, Pinterest, YouTube, or Instagram for an endless number of more ideas.
+Or start with our sample Pantathlons below.

 Target.
 For each of your 5 exercises, set a target number of reps depending on your fitness level and how long you want your Pantathlon to last.
 (See the F.A.Q. below for more guidance.)